 An elderly translator struggles to unravel her memories of being a young, Jewish, lesbian and member of the Communist Party in New York who falls in love with her adoptive sister, Janet, how their lives intersected with that of the famed photographer, Marcey Jacobson, and their eventual relocation to Mexico during the height of McCarthyism.
 As this narrator explores her own beliefs about political dissidence, fascism, and love, she is haunted by her memories of Ota Benga, the Mbuti Pygmy man kidnapped from the Congo to be put on exhibit at the Bronx zoo.

-Two present-day teenagers, Oliver from Honduras, El Gavilán from Guatemala, cross Mexico on foot and by train to reach the United States.
-Oliver is disturbed by his travelling companion's ruthlessness, and conflicts of personality stoke tensions between the two as they confront the few options that lay before them.
+Two present-day teenagers, Oliver from Honduras and El Gavilán from Guatemala, cross Mexico on foot and by train to reach the United States.
+Oliver is disturbed by his traveling companion's ruthlessness, and conflicts of personality stoke tensions between the two as they confront the few options that lay before them.
 Through a series of flashbacks, it is revealed that Oliver is gay and closeted.

 A Mexican academic returns to her family's remote ranch after her professor's suicide abruptly ends their affair.
 While there, she is destined to encounter lingering ghosts of her family's complicated history, including the patriarchal abuse suffered by her grandmother, the treatment of a disabled cousin, and class-tensions between her family and their employees on the ranch.